 1. Great Smoky Mountains National Park

 The Grand Canyon is one of the U.S.’ most iconic national landmarks and features miles of deep ravines.
+In 2018, more than 6 million people came to visit one of the largest canyons on the planet.
+The Grand Canyon lives up to its name and is a mile deep and up to 18 miles wide at certain points.
+In fact, the Grand Canyon is SO grand that even from the best viewing points, only a small fraction of the nearly 300 mile canyon can be seen.
 Take a river trip, or hike inside a ravine, then stop off at Flagstaff, AZ, where you can get your adrenaline pumping with whitewater rafting or guided horseback rides.

 5. Yellowstone National Park

-The world’s largest collection of geysers makes Yellowstone National Park unlike anywhere else.
-Watch Old Faithful erupt 135 feet in the air, or swim in the hot spring water of Yellowstone’s Boiling River.
-But a Yellowstone visit isn’t complete without a trip to Cody, WY, named after William Frederick Cody, otherwise known as Buffalo Bill.
+During your trip, watch Old Faithful erupt 135 feet in the air, or swim in the hot spring water of Yellowstone’s Boiling River.
+But a Yellowstone visit isn’t complete without a visit to Cody, WY, named after William Frederick Cody, otherwise known as Buffalo Bill.

 8. Grand Teton National Park